nguyenpham/FelicityEgtb/README.md

 Attempt 11: calculate 5-men Index space for chess.

-Attempt 12: generating all 5-men engames for chess, using the forward method.
+Attempt 12: generating all 5-men endgames for chess, using the forward method.
 Total time: 3 days 15 hours (generating time only).
 Total size: 8.88 GB, endgames: 145, files: 190.
+Hardware: AMD Ryzen 7 1700 8-Core 16 threads, 16 GB RAM, ran with 12 threads and took about 85% of the computer's power.

 Attempt 13: generate all 5-men endgames for chess using the backward method.
 Total time: 21 hours (generating time only), 4 times faster than Attempt 12.

-Attempt 14: Improve the speed of generating all 5-men endgames for chess with the backward method.
+Attempt 14: Improve the speed of generating all 5-man endgames for chess with the backward method.
 Total time: 17 hours (generating time only), 5 times faster than Attempt 12.

 Attempt 15: calculate index spaces for more men for chess.
-Some code has been added to make sure the generator can generate 7 men and get information till 9 men.
+Some code has been added to make sure the generator can generate 7 men and get information to 9-man.
 Some variants (unsigned 64-bit) starts being overflowed when working with 10 and 11 men.

-Attempt 16: Store whole board data in Hist record when making a move, thus the takeback function could be simplified by copying back stored board.
+Attempt 16: Store whole board data in Hist record when making a move, thus the takeback function could be simplified by copying back the stored board.
 Chess perft 5 took 523 ms, 161% longer (slower) than Attempt 7.
 The code is in the branch "wholeboardinhist".

+Attempt 17: Use the table move generator.
+It could speed up Perft to 10%.
+If using table move data for incheck function, the speed up is about 5% (slower).
+The code is in the branch "tablemovegen".

 Status
 ======

 In development: All code has been still being written.
-You may use them for studying, trying to integrate into your code, generating some small EGTBs.
-However, you should not use them to generate EGTBs seriously nor contribute them since the code has been in checking process and all could be changed, from algorithms to file structures.
+You may use them for studying, trying to integrate them into your code, or generating some small EGTBs.
+However, you are suggested to not generate EGTBs seriously nor contribute to them since everything could be changed, from algorithms to file structures.

-- Chess: it could generate all 5 men with forward/backward method.
-6 men is possible but not verified yet
+- Chess: it could generate all 5 men with forward/backward methods.
+6-man is possible but not verified yet
 - Xiangqi: it could calculate index spaces
 - Jeiqi: no code yet